empowered by horses & friends

 While Carla has partnered with horses for over 40 years, she has also built strong relationships based on choice, consent and ethical considerations with donkeys, pigs, sheep and chickens.
 It is her belief that all animals are sentient beings and as such deserve the utmost in care and respect.
 Carla is exceptional at creating safe spaces for her clients and animal partners.
 She understands the healing nature of attunement and works hard to foster respectful relationships between humans and the natural world.

-After fifteen years of full-time client practice Carla is currently focussing on teaching, mentoring and consulting the next generation of Animal Assisted, Nature-Based and Equine Facilitated Wellness professionals.
+After sixteen years of full-time client practice Carla is currently focusing on teaching, mentoring and consulting the next generation of Animal Assisted, Nature-Based and Equine Facilitated Wellness professionals.
 She has collaborated with Honour Ranch, Rhodes Wellness College and the University of Fraser Valley, and multiple social service agencies such as Mission Hospice, Abbotsford Hospice, PCRS Traverse and Surrey Schools

-Carla lives in Abbotsford at Anam Cara Farm and Learning Center with her life partner, Steve, six horses, two miniature horses, two miniature donkeys, three sheep, six pigs, five chickens, two dogs, and three cats.
+Carla lives in Abbotsford at Anam Cara Farm and Learning Center with her life partner, Steve, five horses, two miniature horses, two miniature donkeys, three sheep, five pigs, five chickens, two dogs, and two cats.

 Mary Waldolf